 In the world of conflicting information, and with news credibility on the wane, who can you trust anymore?
 In the cybersecurity world, Apple has taken a bold step in the right direction by introducing the “nutrition label” concept that now requires app developers to disclose the privacy data they collect from their app users.

-In the digital age, the safety and usage of private data is still in the world of the wild, wild West.
-Introduced on December 8, 2020, the Apple “nutrition label” follows the same concept as a regular nutritional label found at the back of food and beverage products listing details of the ingredients in the product.
-Apple intends for the “nutrition label” to give users a better idea about applications downloaded from all the apps found in their app stores, including iOS 14, iPad, OS, Mac OS.
+In the digital age, the safety and usage of private data are still in the world of the wild, wild West.
+Introduced on December 8, 2020, the Apple nutrition label follows the same concept as a regular nutritional label found at the back of food and beverage products listing details of the ingredients in the product.
+Apple intends for the nutrition label to give users a better idea about applications downloaded from all the apps found in their app stores, including iOS 14, iPad, OS, and Mac OS.

 “In the Privacy Information section on the App Store product pages, the types of data collected will be represented to users as data link to you, not linked to you, data used to track you or data not collected,” Apple said.

 What does the Apple nutrition label have in store for developers?